 1. More Installations than Maintenance

 As mentioned, service contracts should be your focus.
 Businesses relying on primarily on installations carry a higher risk than those with service contracts.
+If your primary focus is installation, it's best to have the design work done by someone other than the owner(s).

 2. Primarily Residential Clientele